strudel-science/.github/profile/README.md

 STRUDEL is an open source science project advocating for and advancing the inclusion of User Experience (UX) practices & tools in scientific software development.

 Visit [strudel.science](https://strudel.science) to learn more about the project and its products or explore our repositories.
+Note that our curriculum development work lives in [a Carpentries Incubator repo](https://github.com/carpentries-incubator/rapid-usability-tutorial/tree/main).

 Engage further with us here on GitHub via [Discussions](https://github.com/orgs/strudel-science/discussions/).